 The workpiece material is welded or bitten on the chip edge.

-At the beginning of cutting, chip accretion tumor is formed and expands in the whole cutting process.
+At the start of cutting, a chip buildup forms and grows throughout the cutting process.

 3) Traditional surface treatment